kumahq/kuma-website/docs/docs/dev/policies/proxy-template.md

           match:
             name: envoy.filters.network.tcp_proxy
             listenerName: inbound:127.0.0.0:80 # optional: if absent, filter will be patched within all listeners regardless of name
+            listenerTags: # optional: if absent, filter will be patched within all listeners regardless of listener tags kuma.io/service: backend
             origin: inbound # optional: if absent, filter will be patched within all listeners regardless of its origin
           value: | # you can specify only part of filter definition that will be merged into existing filter
             name: envoy.filters.network.tcp_proxy